-- An action (Fayl) of the Imam (as) (performing the same act) consistently recorded again usually through hadith.
+- An action (Fayl) of the Imam (as) (performing the same act) recorded in books of hadith.

-Without hadith (expressly prohibiting it) an action can at the most be declared as permissible.
-But never mustahab.
-This is another instance where the religious establishment have mislead the people and involved them in detestable acts.
+Without hadith (expressly prohibiting it) an action can at the most be declared as permissible, but never mustahab.
+So not sure how the mujtahids have arrived at this conclusion.

 Imam Sadiq (a.s.) said: Ziyarat of Imam Husain (a.s.) is equivalent to twenty Hajjs and even more.
 [Source: Kamil Uz Ziyarat]